HMS Loring: Description

-Construction and transfer
+Construction and career

 The ship was laid down by the Boston Navy Yard in Boston, Massachusetts, on 18 July 1943 as the unnamed U.S. Navy destroyer escort DE-520 and launched on 30 August 1943.
-The United States transferred the ship to the United Kingdom under Lend-Lease upon completion sometime in November 1943; sources vary on the exact date.
+The United States transferred the ship to the United Kingdom under Lend-Lease upon completion sometime in November 1943 and commissioned into service in the Royal Navy as HMS Loring (K565), sources vary on the exact date. simultaneously with her transfer.
+She served on patrol and escort duty in the eastern North Atlantic for the remainder of World War II.